Yesterday, I found out that UWE Bristol were announcing the potential shutdown of their Philosophy department to new students after this year.

 So how well did skate hold up?
 Was it still enjoyable in 2020?

-One recurrent technological question I have is why MP3 players never display album artwork consistently.
+One recurrent technological question I have is why my MP3 players never display album artwork consistently.
 The issue often seems random; when I get some albums working, others are blank in their place.
-So I wanted to figure out what the problem was and write them down for future reference.
+So I wanted to figure out what the problem was and write solutions down for future reference.

-As I’ve used some kind of Sony Walkman MP3 player since about 2008, I initially checked posts and articles about Sony players.
-However, the same issue applies with multiple brands of MP3 players and various other devices like digital photo frames.
+As I’ve used Sony Walkman MP3 players since about 2008, I initially checked posts and articles about Sony players.
+However, this problem applies to multiple brands of MP3 players and to other devices like digital photo frames.

 Many people with Sony Walkman players have posted about cover art issues on Sony’s support website.
-But the official answers just tell people to transfer songs to their Walkman using Sony’s Content Transfer software, without explaining why the issue exists.
+But the official replies just tell people to transfer songs using Sony’s Content Transfer software, without explaining why the issue exists.
 I wanted to fix the issue within the music programs I already use (MediaMonkey and Mp3tag) instead of adding another program into the mix.

-After looking on multiple subreddits and software forums, I found three essential criteria for making album art and other tags show up properly on the Sony MP3 players.
-(All criteria may apply to other MP3 players as as well, and the “baseline” JPG criteria may resolve issues with car infotainment systems and digital photo frames).
+After looking on multiple sites, subreddits and software forums, I found three essential criteria for making album art and other tags show up properly on Sony MP3 players.
+(These criteria may apply to other MP3 players as as well, and the “baseline” JPG criteria may resolve issues with car infotainment systems and digital photo frames).